Raspberry Pi Usage Instructions

 swapxy

-no parameters required: set the touch direction of the TFT, swap X and Y axes, i.e., horizontal screen- Example:
+no parameter required: Sets the touch orientation of the TFT, swapping the X and Y axes, i.e., landscape mode.- Example:

 dtoverlay=fly-tft-v2,swapxy